xHindge eVersion Pattern

 Properly configured software components of MVC based eVersion application can be easily designed, coded and tested, and then integrated using MVC based technologies and tools available with Microsoft ASP.NET MVC, and Java EE6 MVC platforms.

-This agility of the eVersion application at the design level provides the opportunity to define and track the development of the eVersion application through various stages of the Software Development Life Cycle (SDLC).
+This agility of the eVersion application at the design level provides the opportunity to define and track the development of the eVersion application through various stages of the Software Development Life Cycle ( Application lifecycle management (ALM - SDLC) )

 This whole new approach for constructing complex, highly agile and sercured applications of the enterprise provides an evolutionary concept called eVersion Architecture for Enterprise applications.